-Construction PMI in Germany averaged 50.87 points from 2013 until 2021, reaching an all time high of 59.80 points in January of 2018 and a record low of 31.90 points in April of 2020.
+Construction PMI in Germany averaged 50.81 points from 2013 until 2021, reaching an all time high of 59.80 points in January of 2018 and a record low of 31.90 points in April of 2020.
 This page provides - Germany Construction Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Germany Construction PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.
+Germany Construction PMI - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Construction PMI in Germany is expected to be 52.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Germany Construction PMI is projected to trend around 54.50 points in 2022 and 53.60 points in 2023, according to our econometric models.
+Construction PMI in Germany is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Construction PMI is projected to trend around 54.40 points in 2023 and 54.10 points in 2024, according to our econometric models.